-Mission of the Undergraduate Nursing Program
+The mission of the Undergraduate Nursing Program

 Nursing is a dynamic, interpersonal discipline that exemplifies art and science through care and compassion.
 The primary mission of the Undergraduate Nursing Program is to offer a general program of study in nursing.
 The nursing program is designed to prepare its graduates for Baccalaureate generalist nursing practice.
 We also seek to provide graduates with the background necessary to further their professional nursing education and a desire for life-long learning.

-The Nursing Program faculty teaches graduates to provide safe, effective, and evidenced-based practice as baccalaureate nurses.
+The Nursing Program faculty teaches graduates to provide safe, effective, and evidence-based practice as baccalaureate nurses.
 The program aims to prepare nurses who will be able to meet the challenges of a dynamic, changing, and emerging health care setting.
-The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values and the American Nurses Association (ANA) Nursing Code of Ethics.
+The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values, and the American Nurses Association (ANA) Nursing Code of Ethics.
 The aforementioned concepts guide the profession of nursing as an art and a science.

 The curriculum guiding the Bachelor of Science (Nursing) Program adheres to the Essentials of Baccalaureate Education for Professional Nursing Practice (2008) as articulated by the American Association of Colleges of Nursing (AACN).
-The philosophy incorporates MSU Nursing Conceptual Framework, Core Values and Nursing Code of Ethics as detailed in the Undergraduate Student Handbook.
+The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values, and Nursing Code of Ethics as detailed in the Undergraduate Student Handbook.

 Admission to the Undergraduate Nursing Program